JesSonne/HumPlant/Readme.md

 The object ‘Cajanuma’ contains the data I collected at the high-elevation site in Southern Ecuador.
-It contains the interaction network along with the ecological attributes, we will use for the modelling.
+It contains the interaction network along with the ecological attributes we will use for the modelling.

-Below we define a series of objects with the data we are going to use.
+Below, we define a series of objects with the data we are going to use.
 Notice that the birds and plants are sorted according to the length of their bill/flower